onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-The implementation of both functionalities is straightforward.
+The implementation of both actions is straightforward.
-Notice that we **have not** bound the state of the form fields to the state of the `App` component like we have previously done.
+Notice that we ***have not bound the state of the form fields to the state of the `App` component*** like we have previously done.
-React calls this kind of form [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html).
+React calls this kind of form [**uncontrolled**](https://reactjs.org/docs/uncontrolled-components.html).

->Uncontrolled forms have certain limitations (for example, dynamic error messages or disabling the submit button based on input are not possible).
+>***Uncontrolled forms*** have certain limitations (for example, *dynamic error messages* or *disabling the submit button based on an input* are not possible).
-However they are suitable for our current needs.
+However uncontrolled forms are suitable enough for now.
+>

-You can read more about uncontrolled forms [here](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/).
+>If interested, you can [read more about uncontrolled forms](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/).

+Let's review the highlighted code above carefully.
-The method handler for adding new tasks is simple, it just dispatches the action for adding tasks:
+The method handler `addTask`, other than doing some form maintenance, largely dispatches the action for adding tasks to our `store`:

 ```js
 addTask = (event) => {